MHRA/products/infrastructure/README.md

 ## Connecting to a Kubernetes cluster

-To be able to connect to the cluster we need to set the Kubernetes credentials file path to `KUBECONFIG` enviromental variable
+To be able to connect to the cluster, we need to set the Kubernetes credentials file path as the `KUBECONFIG` environment variable.

 1. Change to the relevant environment directory (e.g. `infrastructure/environments/non-prod`)
-2. Source the enviroment variables
+2. Source the environment variables

    ```sh
      source .env